interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 ### 5 October

 * *15 mins* Adding missing user stories to GitHub Kanban board
+* *1.5 hours* Creating a final wireframe to work off of, based on requirements gathered from the workshop.